Special Functions for Heat Kernel Expansion: Family of -functions

 \end{lemma} \begin{definition} Let $p\in\mathbb{Z}+1/2$, $\omega\in\mathbb{R}_+$ and $g^{p}=\{g^{p}_k\}_{k=0}^{+\infty}$, where $g^{p}_k$ is from Lemma \ref{cel2}.
 Then we extend Definition \ref{psi1} to the set of half-integer indices by the relation

 \end{definition} Taking into account definition (\ref{def2}), we conclude, that negative powers of $\sigma$ may occur in the case of half-integer indices.
-Hence, according to Theorem \ref{th}, the relation (\ref{Psi_rec}) holds only for $\alpha<d/2-1$.
+Hence, according to Lemma \ref{th}, relation (\ref{Psi_rec}) holds only for $\alpha<d/2-1$.
 In other cases, we need to use generalized functions with the support at the point $y$.
 Anyway, equality (\ref{Psi_rec}) holds for the points $x\in U\setminus\{y\}$.